We're early. Here's what's true about WorkstyleIQ today, what we're building toward, and what's available now for your security and privacy team.

 Server-side, personal identifiers are opaque tokens.
 Only your workstation and your Microsoft Teams tenant can resolve them to a person — we cannot.

 Cohort comparisons are computed from statistical aggregates (counts, sums, sums of squares) over cohorts of at least 5 people.
 Individual values are never stored.
-No peer can be reconstructed — by us, by you, or by anyone.
+Under our cohort rules and ordinary system access, no individual peer can be reconstructed from the aggregates.

-The sensor has no code path for screenshots, keystroke capture, screen recording, webcam access, or location tracking.
+The sensor has no code path for screenshots, keystroke-content capture, screen recording, or webcam access.
 These aren't disabled by a setting.
 They were never built.

 Page titles stay on your device.
 The sensor translates them locally into safe app labels — “Slack”, “Gmail”, “VS Code” — and only those labels leave the device.